rameshkr1994/Data-Science-Cookbook/Jupyter/Jupyter-notes.md

 - [Missing values treatment](#Missing-values-treatment)
 - [Export final data set](#Export-final-data-set)
 ```
 The text inside brackets [...] is what you want to show up in the TOC.
 The text inside (...) is the title of the corresponding paragraph in Jupyter notebook.
-You
+You need to add always `#` at the beginning and use and `-` to separate the words.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjg1MTEwODYsOTkxMDQzOTAzLDEwOD
+eyJoaXN0b3J5IjpbLTIwNTM1ODc1MSw5OTEwNDM5MDMsMTA4Nz
-c2OTY0NjksLTE5NDg1NjE2NzQsLTEyMjc0OTI2NjldfQ==
+Y5NjQ2OSwtMTk0ODU2MTY3NCwtMTIyNzQ5MjY2OV19
 -->